sbhbenjamin/sbhbenjamin/README.md

 # 👋 Hey, I'm Ben!

 A penultimate year computer science student at [National University of Singapore](https://www.nus.edu.sg/) passionate about designing and building applications that improve the lives of people!
-Some technologies I enjoy working include ReactJS, Redux, NodeJS, and Figma (UI/UX Design).
-I recently had the chance to work on [Gloo](https://gloo-fixr.herokuapp.com/), a marketplace for the sale of general utility services.
-I'm currently learning [TypeScript](https://www.typescriptlang.org/), [Blockchain technologies](https://ethereum.org/en/), and working on University of Helsinki's [Full Stack Open 2021](https://github.com/sbhbenjamin/fullstackopen-sbhbenjamin).
+Some technologies I enjoy working include ReactJS, NodeJS, TypeScript and Figma (UI/UX Design).
+Most recently, I had the opportunity to work on an [exhibition site for the NUS Masters of Architecture Graduation Show 2022](https://www.nusmarchgradshow.com/2022)!

 ## Languages and Technologies 🌱